THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 The red comes from red food coloring and the vinegar interacting with other ingredients.
 The food coloring gives the cupcakes most of their red hue, and the rest is chemistry!
 The vinegar interacting with the rest of the batter helps bring out the red pigment in the cocoa powder, and it helps enhance the color from the red food coloring.

 What do red velvet cupcakes taste like?

-Red velvet cake is basically a chocolate cake that is red in color.
-The vanilla cream cheese frosting brings a tangy creamy taste to complement the fluffiness of the cupcakes.
+Red velvet cake is a red chocolate cake.
+The vanilla cream cheese frosting brings a tangy, creamy taste to complement the fluffiness of the cupcakes.

 How long do the cupcakes last?

 Store the cupcakes in an airtight container in the refrigerator for up to 5 days.

 What is the purpose of vinegar in a red velvet cupcakes recipe?

 - It helps the cupcakes have a light and tender crumb.